leerichard42/WebGL-Unified-Particle-System/README.md

 (Image credit: [NVIDIA Gpu Gems](http://http.developer.nvidia.com/GPUGems3/gpugems3_ch29.html))

 Next, we run a fragment shader which calculates a unique voxel position for its `uv` coordinate.
 This is similar to the 3D grid since it is a 2D representation of a 3D cube.
 The fragment shader then calculates if the 3D position of the voxel is in between the two depth peel images--if it is, it writes a `1` to a texture.
+Unlike the scattering operation of the uniform grid, we can run this as a gather operation on every voxel grid coordinate.
 This texture looks something like this for the duck:

 ![](img/duck_voxel.PNG)